Train Ensemble Classifiers Using Classification Learner App

-Choose the best model in the History list.
-To try to improve the model further, try changing settings.
-On the Classification Learner tab, in the Model Type section, click Advanced.
-Try changing a setting, then train the new model by clicking Train.
+Choose the best model in the Models pane.
+To try to improve the model further, try changing its hyperparameters.
+First, duplicate the model using the Duplicate button in the Models section.
+Then, try changing a hyperparameter setting in the model Summary tab.
+Train the new model by clicking Train All and selecting Train Selected in the Train section.

 For information on the settings to try and the strengths of different ensemble model types, see Ensemble Classifiers.

 You can export a full or compact version of the trained model to the workspace.
 On the Classification Learner tab, in the Export section, click Export Model and select either Export Model or Export Compact Model.
 See Export Classification Model to Predict New Data.

 To examine the code for training this classifier, click Generate Function.

 Use the same workflow to evaluate and compare the other classifier types you can train in Classification Learner.